 - Around Week 9 I really started to feel like no it wasn’t the bloating, my belly was growing.
 So I started applying this belly butter (kinda greasy buy has been working well) and at night I put on this toning oil.
 Both were recommendations from fellow bloggers.

 - Long walks: When I first found out I was pregnant I knew I could continue with my workouts as long as they weren’t high intensity, but I really started enjoying moving with some long walks each day.
 I really think moving right away in the morning helped with some of my nausea.
+One of my friends had also suggested that I get organic pregnancy pillows to help with my sleep schedule.
+I might get one of them soon.

 - Speaking of workouts, I still was running about once a week, with no sprinting, but really tried to focus on strength training workouts.
 BodyPump is great because it keeps the heart rate lower and is all about muscular endurance.
 I teach one BodyPump class at the gym and have been doing some of the videos also at home.
 You can go back and see all my workouts in my Food and Fitness Week in Reviews.